 NCERT Solutions for Class 7 Science Chapter 5 Changes Around Us: Physical and Chemical

+Have you ever wondered why an ice cube melts into water when left at room temperature? why milk turns into curd?
+The answer to these questions lies in NCERT Class 7 Science Chapter 5 Changes Around Us: Physical and Chemical.
 There are various changes that we observe around us every day, like the ripening of fruits, rusting of iron, freezing of water, burning of candles, etc. Out of these, some changes are Physical changes, while others are chemical changes, some are irreversible changes, while others are reversible changes, some changes are fast, while others are slow.
-In these chapters, students are going to learn about these changes and why some are called physical while others are chemical.
+In this article of class 7 Changes Around Us: Physical and Chemical Solutions, you are going to learn about exercise questions of tis chapter.

 This Story also Contains